telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/tc-field.md

 The TC (Table of Contents Entry) field defines the text and page numbers for entries in a table of contents and in lists of tables, figures, and similar contents.
 This fields should be inserted before the text that you want to include in the contents.

->information In order to update the field, you need to set the [FlowExtensibilityManager.NumberingFieldsProvider]({%slug radpdfprocessing-formats-and-conversion-pdf-numbering-fields-provider%}).
+>In order to update the field, you need to set the [FlowExtensibilityManager.NumberingFieldsProvider]({%slug radpdfprocessing-formats-and-conversion-pdf-numbering-fields-provider%}).

 # Syntax